 The early 2000s saw declining enrolment in the Aldergrove area.
-Four feeder elementary schools in the Aldergrove region (Aldergrove Elementary, Parkside Centennial.
-Shortreed, and Betty Gilbert) were not sustainable.
+Six feeder elementary schools in the Aldergrove region (Aldergrove Elementary, Parkside Centennial.
+Shortreed, Coghlan, County Line, and Betty Gilbert) were not sustainable.
 In 2004, Coghlan was reconfigured to become part of the Fundamental program and became a feeder school for Langley Fundamental Middle Secondary School.
 After much consultation and families in the area successfully fighting against the closure for two years, on March 27 2007, the district voted to close the aging Aldergrove Elementary School site and move the students, programs, and staff to Shortreed Elementary for September 2007.
 By closing Aldergrove Elementary, the district would save over $300,000 per year in operating costs.
 Dwindling enrolment also saw County Line close in 2007.

 Langley Advance March 30, 2007